-When setting up the monitoring, certainly the most important task is the administration of the systems to be monitored — the Hosts.
-It’s not just about registering the correct master data (e.g., host name, IP address) — settings for the monitoring (e.g., alarms, threshholds, etc.) also need to be attended to.
+When setting up the monitoring, certainly the most important task is the administration of the systems to be monitored — the hosts.
+It’s not just about registering the correct master data (e.g., host name, IP address) — settings for the monitoring (e.g., alarms, thresholds, etc.) also need to be attended to.

 Checkmk has been developed from its beginning for environments with a large number of hosts.
 In order for the configuration to be manageable for the user, Checkmk pursues a different approach to configuration than other systems that originated from the Nagios ecosystem.
 The most important principles are:

 1.1.
 Folders and their hierarchies

 Everyone who works with computers knows the principles of data sets and folders.
 Checkmk uses a similar principle for administering hosts, which in effect take on the role of data sets.
 Insofar as folders themselves can be in folders, the result is a ‘tree structure’.
 There are three widely-used criteria for building the host-tree: